jiradamugonshi/UkAccidents_mrjob_EMR/README.md

 ![](Images/image4.png)

 5. After some formatting to the outputs to get rid of the brackets and add comas, we get a single csv file.
 We will use this file to create a heatmap for the accidents count by region.
+The python script *UseBasemap.py* used to create the heatmap was runned locally and it was heavily inspired from this [blog](https://www.datadependence.com/2016/06/creating-map-visualisations-in-python/)

 ![](Images/uk_accidents.png)

+6. I also runned a Pig Latin script on the same Hadoop cluster created earlier.
+The purpose was to find the regions in the UK having the high count of accidents and casualities.
+You can find the results in the *Output* zipped file.

+## Conclusion
+It was a tremendous effort to get all this done and I was pleased to see the results.
+You can also check my [Kaggle Notebook](https://www.kaggle.com/msaghrouni/exploration-and-visualization-using-shapefiles)